exasol/sqlalchemy-exasol/.github/ISSUE_TEMPLATE/documentation.md

 # Summary
 <!---
-A short summary on what of what needs to be documented or updated.
+A short summary of what needs to be documented or updated.
 --->

 # Details